 The Blue Crane Route Municipal Area is home to a wide variety of vegetation types including Albany Thicket, Azonal Vegetation, Forests, Fynbos, Grassland and Nama-Karoo.
-The condition of these habitats varies considerably throughout the municipal area, and is dependent primarily on their use for grazing (including stock rates), levels of natural resource harvesting, and management (including fire management, soil resources management and alien invasive plant control).
+The condition of these habitats varies considerably throughout the municipal area and is dependent primarily on their use for grazing (including stock rates), levels of natural resource harvesting, and management (including fire management, soil resources management and alien invasive plant control).

 The majority of the rivers (54%) in the municipal area are classified as unmodified or natural, or largely natural with few modifications.
 Given this status, the area has been identified as a national Freshwater Ecosystem Priority Area (FEPA).
 Based on the National Freshwater Ecosystem Priority Areas (NFEPA) data, there are approximately 4,945 hectares of wetlands within the BCRM, of which 81.2% (4,006 ha) are classified as artificial and only 18.2% as natural (938.3 ha).
-In the South African context, all wetlands are considered important and conservation-worthy.
+In the South African context, all wetlands are considered important and conservation worthy.
 Nationally, more than half the country's wetlands have been lost as a result of land transformation for agriculture and development.
 In terms of the National Environmental Management Act EIA Regulations, any activity which may result in damage to a wetland requires assessment and permission from the relevant environmental authority.
 The National Department of Water Affairs also requires that any activity within a wetland area is undertaken within the bounds of a permit issued by them in terms of the National Water Act.

 There are a number of formally protected biodiversity conservation areas within and surrounding the BCRM.
 Within the Municipal Area, there is the Bosberg Local Authority Nature Reserve near Somerset East and a portion of the Addo Elephant National Park in the south.
-In total, 451 km or 4% of the total Municipal Area falls within formally protected areas.
+In total, 451 km2 or 4% of the total Municipal Area falls within formally protected areas.

 There are a number of informally protected conservation areas within the BCRM.
-These areas are referred to as "conservation areas" rather than "protected areas" as they have not been gazetted in terms of the National Environmental Management: Protected Areas Act (57 of 2003).
+These areas are referred to as "conservation areas" rather than "protected areas" as they have not been gazetted in terms of the National

+Environmental Management: Protected Areas Act (57 of 2003).
 This includes the Buchanon Game Farm, Asanta Sana Game Farm, Samara Private Game Reserve, and Hoeksfontien Game Farm near Petersburg, Oudekraal Game Farm near Somerset East, East Cape Game Farm near Middleton, and Koedoeskop Game Farm near Waterford.
-In total, 538 km or 5% of the total Municipal Area falls within such conservation areas.
+In total, 538 km2 or 5% of the total Municipal Area falls within such conservation areas.
+So, in total some 9% of the land within the Municipal Area falls within formally protected and conservation areas.